-There’s actually a lot to do in this part of Albania that doesn’t involve the beach so don’t hesitate to visit if you prefer more cultural activities.
-If you’ve never been to Albania, maybe this post will tempt you to visit.
+There’s actually a lot to do in this part of Albania that doesn’t involve the beach, so don’t hesitate to visit if you prefer more cultural activities.

 Winter: Ghent and Lille

-Where to go in winter in 2019?
-Once it gets cold I think city breaks are the best travel option.
-Unless you like skiing I suppose but that’s not my thing.
+Where to go in winter?
+Once it gets cold, I think city breaks are the best travel option.
+Unless you like skiing, I suppose but that’s not my area of expertise.
 City breaks are the time for great food, coffee, architecture, art and history.

 Alternative Winter: Salzburg and Hallstatt

 The last of my multi-city trips, although this time in the same country, is to Salzburg and Hallstatt in Austria.

 Salzburg is a beautiful musical city with a hilltop castle and hearty food.
 Hallstatt is a quaint lakeside village you’ve most likely seen all over Instagram.